LINK TO SUMMIT WEBSITE

 1 - MONDAY: Arrivals, Opening dinner, Opening group session

 2- TUESDAY (one-day “day trippers” are welcome to attend on this day): Morning group session, Facilitated small sessions, Evening group session.
-This day provides an overview of Capstone, from start to finish, entitled, “Design, Discover, Deliver”.
+This day provides a thorough overview of Capstone.

 3 - WEDNESDAY: Morning group session, Unconference sessions, College admissions officers’ panel exploring how they value and assess Capstone programs and their students, Dinner out in small groups in the Boston area.